simsine/Binary-Clock/README.md

 # Binary-Clock
 The current time visualized in binary within an html page.
-Intended to be used with wallapaper engine
+Intended to be used with wallpaper engine

 The properties.js files is used by wallpaper engine, but i havent implemented this yet.